AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

 1. Preview and publish the event (see [Previewing and publishing the event](../../channels/using/publishing-transactional-event.md#previewing-and-publishing-the-event)).

-   When previewing the event, the REST API contains an attribute specifying the email address or mobile phone according to the selected channel.
+   When previewing the event, the REST API contains an attribute specifying the email address, mobile phone, or push notification specific attributes, according to the selected channel.

    Once the event has been published, a transactional message linked to the new event is automatically created.
 In order for the event to trigger sending a transactional message, you must [modify](../../channels/using/editing-transactional-message.md) and [publish](../../channels/using/publishing-transactional-message.md) the message that was just created.

-1. Integrate the event into your website (see [Integrate event triggering](../../channels/using/getting-started-with-transactional-msg.md#integrate-event-trigger)).
+1. Integrate the event into your website (see [Integrate the event triggering](../../channels/using/getting-started-with-transactional-msg.md#integrate-event-trigger)).

 ### Profile-based transactional messages {#profile-based-transactional-messages}